-COLIBRI gained last year the ability to handle SMTLIB2 format (QF\FP, and QF\BVFP theory), but since historically it handled only simple and double format with nearest to even rounding[4, 2], the reasoning for other rounding mode is minimal (except in useful case like truncation, ceiling, ...), and other formats are not supported.
+COLIBRI gained last year the ability to handle SMTLIB2 format (QF_FP, and QF_BVFP theory), but since historically it handled only simple and double format with nearest to even rounding[4, 2], the reasoning for other rounding mode is minimal (except in useful case like truncation, ceiling, ...), and other formats are not supported.

-This year COLIBRI gained the ability to reason about uninterpreted functions and arrays.
-However the handling of arrays is still experimental.
+Last year COLIBRI gained the ability to reason about uninterpreted functions and arrays.
+This year the work as been mainly done to support new versions of ECLiPSe Prolog [5] in which COLIBRI is implemented.